jdglaser/self-study-cs/README.md

 ## References

 Much of this curriculum was heavily inspired by the resources from [teachyourselfcs.com](https://teachyourselfcs.com/).
-I highly recommend reading through their website.
+I highly recommend checking it out.

 ## How to use this curriculum

-For each subject, there will be a textbook and associated video series (usually YouTube).
+For each subject, there will be a textbook and in some cases associated video series (usually YouTube).
 Do your best to work through the entire textbook and do practice problems where applicable.
 Use the videos to supplement your learning.

 ## Subjects